| | | |

 Kinderdijk is a UNESCO World Heritage Site because the “outstanding contribution made by the people of the Netherlands to the technology of handling water is admirably demonstrated by the installations in the Kinderdijk-Elshout area.”

-In other words, what is celebrated here is a manmade environment: 19 windmills plus pumping stations and sluices, all used to create fields (called polders, which indicates land that is reclaimed from the sea) and to keep the land from flooding.
+In other words, what is celebrated here is a man-made environment: 19 windmills plus pumping stations and sluices, all used to create fields (called polders, which indicates land that is reclaimed from the sea) and to keep the land from flooding.

 Windmills at Kinderdijk

 All of this industrious reshaping of land and water to suit humans’ needs makes for a lovely environment today.
 Widely-spaced windmills line the waterways.
-The 10 Overwaard ones, on the left as you enter, are octagonal, made of wood and covered in thatch.
+The 10 Overwaard ones, on the left as you enter the site, are octagonal, made of wood and covered in thatch.
 The 8 mills on the right are the Nederwaard row, made of brick.
 All were built in the mid 1700s.
 There is also one smaller hollow post mill called Blokweer, dating to 1630.

 Blokweer

 All of the mills are still in working order, and most serve as homes to this day.
 A few of the families have been millers for generations.
 Anyone living in one of these monuments commits to maintaining it and operating it a certain number of days per year.
-Modern pumps (steam, then diesel, then electric) have replaced them in function, though they can still be helpful if the modern systems fail.
+Modern pumps (steam, then diesel, then electric) have replaced them in function, though they can still be used as backup if the modern systems fail.

 A Kinderdijk windmill with two of the sails unfurled.
 It was quite a windy day when I last visited.